 Customers with personal current accounts were asked how likely they would be to recommend their provider, their provider’s online and mobile banking services, services in branches and overdraft services to friends and family.

-The results show the proportion of customers of each provider who said they were ’extremely likely’ or ‘very likely’ to recommend each service.
+The results show the proportion of customers of each provider, among those who took part in the survey, who said they were ’extremely likely’ or ‘very likely’ to recommend each service.

-Participating providers: Bank of Scotland, Barclays Bank UK, Clydesdale Bank, Coventry Building Society, first direct, Halifax, HSBC UK, Lloyds Bank, Metro Bank, Nationwide, NatWest, Royal Bank of Scotland, Santander UK, The Co-operative Bank, TSB, Yorkshire Bank.
+Participating providers: Bank of Scotland, Barclays, first direct, Halifax, HSBC UK, Lloyds Bank, Metro Bank, Monzo, Nationwide, NatWest, Royal Bank of Scotland, Santander UK, Starling Bank, Tesco Bank, The Co-operative Bank, TSB, Virgin Money*.

 Results are updated every six months, in August and February.